What's the difference between Perpetual Futures and Futures traditionally?

 A perpetual contract has no expiry date and the contract is available for trading permanently, while a delivery contract has an expiry date and will be settled to a price derived from the underlying asset according to a pre-specified rule.

-Further information about perpetual contracts can be found in this Help Center article.
+Further information about USDT Collateralized Perpetual contract can be found in this Help Center article.

 Why can’t I trade on Poloniex Futures?

 Currently, Poloniex Futures is only available for customers who do not reside in these prohibited countries.
 If your Poloniex account fits the requirement and you cannot trade on Poloniex Futures, please reach out to us for assistance.